jeffpar/pcjs.v1/_posts/2016-02-08-super-bowl-winner-pcjs.md

 A hard-error popup would occur when FOOTBALL tried to initialize a non-existent PRN device.
 To resolve that, PCjs now provides basic parallel port emulation, in the form of a [ParallelPort](/docs/pcjs/parallel/) component that you include in a machine XML file with the &lt;parallel&gt; element, in much the same way you include the [SerialPort](/docs/pcjs/serial/) component with the &lt;serial&gt; element.
-The Compaq DeskPro 386 [Test Machine](/devices/pc/machine/compaq/deskpro386/ega/4096kb/) used to run FOOTBALL has now been updated to include one parallel port.
+This [Compaq DeskPro 386] (/devices/pc/machine/compaq/deskpro386/ega/4096kb/debugger/) machine used to run FOOTBALL has now been updated to include one parallel port.

 The other problem was that switching between sessions with the **SysReq** key would often result in a blank screen;
 the new session was active, but you couldn't see it.
 This was a side-effect of how FOOTBALL reprograms the video